elugens/hello-javascript/docs/general-javascript-questions/js-classes/javascript-mixins.md

 ```

 :::note
-In JavaScript we can only inherit from a single object.
+In JavaScript, we can only inherit from a single object.
 There can be only one `[[Prototype]]` for an object.
-And a class may extend only one other class.
-That is a limiting factor in class inheritance that may require the use of a mixin.
+And a class may extend to only one other class.
+That is a limiting factor in “class” inheritance that may require the use of a mixin.
 :::

   </div>